Darwinkel/darwinkel.net/index.md

 # The Sirens

 Beware, mortals, of the **Seven Sirens**.
 Their song calls, and their beauty allures.
 Throughout his voyages, **⚓Odysseus** resisted many.
 And you will hear them, one by one: each a melody of the mind, each a warning, each a mirror of the perils that await the unexamined soul.
-Take heed, for to be enchanted is to forget yourself.
+Take heed, for to be enchanted is to forget the author of your own life.

 ## 📒Siren of the Ledger